nrobinson2000/po-util/README.md

 When installing `po-util`, an alias is added to your `.bashrc` that allows you to run `po` from anywhere to use `po-util`.

 **Note:** We download everything from well-known locations and GitHub.
 While we believe this is a reasonable approach, it's always a good idea to know what's going on under the hood.
-[The `po-util` script can be found on GitHub if you want to manually download and run it.](https://github.com/nrobinson2000/po-util/blob/master/po-util.sh)
+[The `po-util` script is hosted on GitHub if you want to manually download and run it.](https://github.com/nrobinson2000/po-util/blob/master/po-util.sh)

 <p align="center">